volkanagun/SentencePartitioning/README.md

 How relevant the selected sentences and the selection methodology is a question that shouldbe answered through the second stage.
 In this stage, a deep learning model is used to construct word embeddings from selected sentences.
 The general overview of this stage is given in the following figure.

 ![SamplingExperiment steps](https://github.com/volkanagun/ActiveSelection/blob/master/evaluation.jpg?raw=true)

+Word embedding extraction approaches can be diverse.
+In this software, Skip-Gram, CBOW and Self-Attention LSTM models are used.
+The extraction methods uses the sampled datasets to extract the word embeddings.
+The quality of the extracted word embeddings are evaluated through evaluation methods.
+In order to evaluate the word embeddings and sentence selection methods there must be an evaluation dataset.
+There are two types of evaluation datasets.
+These are intrinsic and extrinsic.
+Intrinsic evaluation tests word embeddings in analogy pairs based on cosine similarity.
+Extrinsic evaluation datasets uses word embeddings in a machine learning model and predicts the accurateness of the trained model on a test dataset.
+There are also two types extrinsic evaluation.
+These are sequential models, and classification models which are defined based on the type of machine learning model.
+Evaluation produces a score for the word embedding extraction process.
+The results are saved into results folder.

+## Extraction Models

+Three extraction models namely SkipGram, CBOW and Self-Attention LSTM models are applied to extract word embeddings from sampled datasets.
+To use custom embedding extraction models the class namely **EmbeddingModel** must be derived.
+The functions train(), save(), load() are used to train the word embeddings, save and load them into/from binary files.
+During loading and saving the **update(ngram: String, vector: Array[Float]): Int** function must be called.
+This function returns the indice of the ngram and stores the embedding of the n-gram.